 Before you go any further, the first item you will need to buy is a good helmet.
 As roads are becoming more crowded with traffic, you want to be sure that your head is protected if you have an accident, because it may just save your life.
 Either that or it will save you from a nasty bump when you can’t undo your toe straps and fall off (which we all do at some point).

-When you are riding a high quality mountain bike chances are you are going to do challenging routes where you will need good protection for your head.
+When you are riding a high quality mountain bike for adventure travel chances are you are going to do challenging routes where you will need good protection for your head.

 • Mountain bike pedals are usually smaller, have clips on both sides and are more rugged so they can take knocks.
 The shoes that go with them have proper soles which you can walk on, much like a walking shoe but with a small cleat recessed towards the front.

 • Road cycling pedals are generally lightweight and single sided.
 Road cycling shoes are stiff, with little or no tread on them and a larger cleat.
 You won’t want to walk very far wearing these type of shoes if you plan to commute a lot.

 • Touring shoes however, offer the best of both worlds.
 They fit MTB pedals and have proper soles you can walk on, but not as aggressive as off-road shoes.

 Going clip less just needs a little bit of confidence to begin with.